raster image – forming a montage

 Check the Colorize and the Preview options.

 Lower the Lightness value so that you can begin to see tone.
+You may also need to have the colorize option checked.

 Experiment with the effects of Hue and Saturation adjustments.